cataniamatt/git-commands/README.md

 # testing-git

-This repository was sued to test git and GitHub are used.
+This repository was created to test how git and GitHub are used.